-Q Directing your attention back to Saturday, November 23, 1963, were you working in your capacity as a newsman for KRLD?
+Directing your attention back to Saturday, November 23, 0 1963, were you working in your capacity as a newsman for KRLD?
 A I was.

-Q And directing your attention to about three o'clock that afternoon, did you have occasion to be across the street from the School Book Depository, down here on Houston Street?
+And directing your attention to about three o'clock that Q afternoon, did you have occasion to be across the street from the School Book Depository, down here on Houston Street?
 A I did.

-Q And what, if anything, were you doing there?

-A I was on assignment to retrace as close as possible, the steps of Lee Harvey Oswald, after he allegedly shot the president.
+And what, if anything, were you doing there?
+Q I was on assignment to retrace as close as possible, the A steps of Lee Harvey Oswald, after he allegedly shot the president.

-- Q And did you see Jack Ruby there that afternoon? - A I did. - Q And where was he when you first saw him? - A I tried to gain entrance to the building and failed to do so, so went back to my unit, called in to the station there, and I didn't particularly want anybody to hear the transmission.
+And did you see Jack Ruby there that afternoon?
+Q I did.
+A And where was he when you first saw him?
+Q I tried to gain entrance to the building and failed to A do so, so went back to my unit, called in to the station there, and I didn't particularly want anybody to hear the transmission.
 I had rolled up the window on the drivers side, and after I -- or right near the end of the transmission, somebody, as I recall, knocked on the window and I put it down and it was Jack.
-And he re-introduced himself to me. - Q Did you have a conversation with him then? - A I did. - Q And what was the nature of your conversation? - A Well, it's hard to recall the details, but we discussed the killing of the president, general conversation about how terrible it was.
+And he re-introduced himself to me.
+Did you have a conversation with him then?
+Q I did.
+A

+Q And what was the nature of your conversation?
+A Well, it's hard to recall the details, but we discussed the killing of the president, general conversation about how terrible it was.
 I mentioned that I had been at the Trade Mart the day before when he was due -- when the president was due to arrive.
-And we discussed the reactions of -- the terrible reaction there to the president's killing. - Q Did you see what direction Jack Ruby came from? - A He came from in the general direction of the railroad tracks, which is north, I believe. - Q That would be north of the School Book Depository? - A Yes. - Q Let me ask you if he mentioned that Captain Fritz and
+And we discussed the reactions of -- the terrible reaction there to the president's killing.

+Q Did you see what direction Jack Ruby came from?
+A He came from in the general direction of the railroad tracks, which is north, I believe.
+Q That would be north of the School Book Depository?
+A Yes.
+Q Let me ask you if he mentioned that Captain Fritz and

+Chief Curry were in the near vicinity at that time?
 A As I recall it, we held a conversation, oh, maybe eight, nine, ten minutes there, then I believe I got ready to leave, and he came back -- as I remember it, he came back to the car and said, "Did you know that Will Fritz and Jesse Curry were here?"
 And I said, "No, where are they?"
 And he said, "Well, they're over there looking at the flowers which had been placed there by people in Dallas."
 And I think hinted that I might want to take pictures, which I did.